dCache/dcache-book2/config-PoolManager.md

 >
 > It is up to the administrator to ensure that the link groups' properties are specified correctly.
 >
-> For example DCACHE will not complain if a link group that does not support a tape backend will be declared as one that supports `custodial` files.
+> For example dCache will not complain if a link group that does not support a tape backend will be declared as one that supports `custodial` files.
 >
 > It is essential that space in a link group is homogeneous with respect to access latencies, retention policies and storage groups accepted.
 Otherwise space reservations cannot be guaranteed.
 For instance, if only a subset of pools accessible through a link group support custodial files, there is no guarantee that a custodial space reservation created within the link group will fit on those pools.